-When this feature is selected it will reset Display, Clock, Audio, and Radio Settings to their default.
-To restore the settings to their default setting touch the "Yes" or "No" soft-key.
-A check mark will appear in the box when selected.
-Then touch the back arrow soft-key.
+When this feature is selected it will reset the Display, Clock, Audio, and Radio Settings to their default settings.
+To restore the settings to their default setting, press the Restore Settings button.
+A pop-up will appear asking "Are you sure you want to reset your settings to default?" select "Yes" to restore, or "Cancel" to exit.
+Once the settings are restored, a pop up appears stating "settings reset to default."
+Press the back arrow button on the touchscreen to exit.